-His innovative programming has invited audiences to dance to Stravinsky’s Rite of Spring, join with the orchestra in “Loft Parties” in New York City, and engage with Symphonie fantastique and Petrouchka with circus choreography in an ongoing collaboration with The Muse in Brooklyn.
-Dedicated to finding new ways of empowering audiences, Blachly is also in demand as a speaker on Listening as Leadership, bringing his expertise as a conductor and passion for music to corporations, schools, and other organizations.
+His innovative programming has invited audiences to dance to Stravinsky’s Rite of Spring, sit within the orchestra in “Loft Parties” in New York City, and engage with Symphonie fantastique and Petrouchka with circus choreography in an ongoing collaboration with The Muse in Brooklyn.
+Dedicated to finding new ways of empowering audiences, Blachly is also in demand as a speaker on Listening as Leadership, bringing his expertise as a conductor and passion for music to Fortune 500 companies, schools, and other organizations.

-Recent engagements include the Spokane Symphony, Odyssey Opera (Boston), Trinity Church Wall Street (New York City), Seraphic Fire (Miami), and performances at Carnegie Hall and Lincoln Center.
-In 2016 he was the only American to be invited as Conducting Fellow in Maestra Marin Alsop's final year at the Cabrillo Festival of Contemporary Music.
+Recent engagements include Spokane Symphony, Danbury Symphony, Odyssey Opera (Boston), Trinity Church Wall Street (New York City), Seraphic Fire (Miami), and performances at Roulette, National Sawdust, Carnegie Hall and Lincoln Center.
+He was the only conductor from the US invited to participate in the 1st Annual Young Conductor’s Showcase as a part of El Sistema’s 40th Anniversary celebration, and he was the only US conductor to be invited as Conducting Fellow in Maestra Marin Alsop's final year at the Cabrillo Festival of Contemporary Music.

-Dedicated to music education, he is the co-founder of Make Music NOLA, an El Sistema-Inspired program in New Orleans, and was the only American invited to participate in the 1st Annual Young Conductor’s Showcase as a part of El Sistema’s 40th Anniversary celebration.
+Dedicated to music education, Mr. Blachly is the co-founder of Make Music NOLA, an El Sistema-Inspired program in New Orleans.
 He regularly conducts workshops for the New York Philharmonic, and served as Ensemble Director for the Baltimore Symphony’s OrchKids program.

 In his previous career as a composer, he studied at Mannes with Robert Cuckson, as well as privately with Charles Wuorinen and John Corigliano.
 His compositions have been celebrated as “vigorous and assured” by Chamber Music America, and a “splendidly crafted…tour de force” by the Miami Herald Tribune, and have been performed at The Stone, Zankel Hall, in Europe and across the US, in an audience for the Pope, and broadcast live on the CBC.